Louisiana Representative-Elect Luke Letlow Dies of COVID-19

 “I hope all of the people of Louisiana will join Donna and me in praying for Congressman-elect Letlow’s family, especially his wife Julia and their two children, his many friends, and the people of the 5th Congressional District,” Edwards continued.

 Letlow previously served as chief of staff and campaign manager to Republican congressman Ralph Abraham and ran to replace him in the House of Representatives after Abraham announced he would step down at the end of the current congressional term.
-Letlow was elected in the 2020 election and was set to be sworn in on Jan.
+Letlow was elected earlier this month and was set to be sworn in on Jan.
 3.

 Also Read: Rep Jim Jordan Schooled by Historians for Suggesting Founding Fathers Would Oppose COVID Measures